 Conversely, the more RAM your setup has, the greater number of programs you will be able to run simultaneously without experiencing any input lag.

 Now a majority of programmers won’t be requiring that much RAM, with a few notable exceptions.
 If you’re a mobile developer or someone who’s running Apple’s Swift, then even 8GB RAM won’t compensate.

 You will find 8GB as a minimum standard in a large sum of budget laptops; however, we would recommend opting for 16GB as it’s a reasonable investment for coders in the long run.
 Besides that, make sure that the laptop you pick has upgradability for accessories like RAM.

-Our Recommendations for the Best Laptops for Gaming & Programming Students
+Best Laptops for Gaming & Programming Students